yifeikang/Microbiome_MiSeq/3_Dada2 trim and taxonomy.md

 ## Organize sample fastq files for next step

 - Because this project include samples from both fecal samples and cecal digesta samples, and I have different metadata files for them, I will put the fastq files of them in seperate folders for easy analysis for future steps
-- I use cyberduck to move files, this can also be done using termial.
+- I use cyberduck to move files, this can also be done using terminal.
 - Inside `dada/raw-seq` folder, create folder `Fecal-raw-seq` and `Cecal-raw-seq`, and move the fecal samples into `Fecal-raw-seq` folder, and cecal samples into `Cecal-raw-seq` folder.
 Note here I did not move the fecal w1_f8 sample to the fecal folder because there was no data of that animal in other weeks, and I'm not going to use this data for other analysis
 - Also, create a result folder for cecal project `dir.create("results/dada2/cecal_result")`.
-Do the same for the fecal project `dir.create("results/dada2/cecal_result")`.
+Do the same for the fecal project `dir.create("results/dada2/fecal_result")`.
 This can also be done on cyberduck

 ## Log onto Biocluster2 and open R session

 - Log on the the biocluster, and then log on to a new interactive node with the following command: `srun --pty /bin/bash`, then move to the working directory `cd Saro2022/`
+- To check availialbe module: `module avail`
 - Load the R module: `module load R/4.1.2-IGB-gcc-8.2.0`
 - Start running R: `R`
 - When finish coding, quit R: `q()`